wadetregaskis/SwiftWeather/README.md

 ## To Do

+- Support retrieval of weather reports for arbitrary times in the past.
-- [ ] Add realtime Ambient Weather API support
+- Add realtime Ambient Weather API support.
-- [ ] Add support for another weather API - suggestions are welcome
+- Add support for another weather API - suggestions are welcome.
-- [ ] Extensive testing for multiple reporting devices per service
+- Extensive testing for multiple reporting devices per service.
-- [ ] Localization
+- Localization.

 ## Copyright & License Information